Transport-for-the-North/caf-freight-tools/local_freight_tool/README.md

 - Create new conda environment with `conda env create -f environment.yml`.
 Use y to proceed if required.

 ### Packages required
-If you wish to create your own environment for the tool, the required packages are:
+If you wish to create your own environment for the tool, the required packages are (detailed version information can be found in local_freight_tool/environment.yml):
 - PyQT
 - Pandas
 - GeoPandas